The cognitively impaired degu is a natural animal model well suited for Alzheimer’s disease research

 “We found robust neurodegenerative features in older degus with cognitive impairment, including hippocampal neuronal loss, altered parvalbumin and perineuronal network staining in the cortex, and increased c-Fos neuronal activation. in the cortex that is consistent with neural circuit hyperactivity that are commonly reported in human patients with Alzheimer’s disease,” explained corresponding author Xiangmin Xu, PhD, Professor and Chancellor’s Fellow in Anatomy and Neurobiology at the UCI School of Medicine and director of the Center for Neural Circuit Mapping.
 “By focusing on a subset of older degus who exhibit AD-like behavioral deficits and correlative neuropathology, we establish outbred degus as a natural model of sporadic Alzheimer’s disease and demonstrate the potential importance of past history wild-type outbred genetics for the pathogenesis of Alzheimer’s disease.”

-This study was motivated by the need to settle previous debates about whether the degus may be a useful natural model of AD.
+This study was motivated by the need to settle previous debates regarding whether the degus may be a useful natural model of AD.
 There is a critical need for natural, non-murine animal models for Alzheimer’s disease research, as particularly highlighted by the NIH RFA “Novel/Unconventional Animal Models of Alzheimer’s Disease” .
 The handful of published papers on degus with different genetic backgrounds yield inconsistent results on sporadic AD-like pathological features, with notably different results between laboratory inbred degus and outbred degus.

 “We suspect that inconsistent results between different studies may be due to comparison of neuropathology results of inbred colonies in the laboratory versus more genetically diverse outbred degus, relatively low statistical power for the sample size and to the lack of behavioral screening,” Xu said.